Before the start of a game, the Manager/Coach of the home team must provide:

 e.
 No one may play in any MUSL matches without having been issued an MUSL pass card.
 If you don't have a pass card for a player, please contact the Registrar at firstname.lastname@example.org .
 A government issued State ID or Driver License may be used in place of a player pass card that has not yet been issued see (f) below.

-Upon conclusion of the game, both managers/coaches shall check the referee’s entries into the Game Report for accuracy and completeness before signing the Game Report, making sure that:
+Upon conclusion of the game, both managers/coaches shall check the referee’s entries into the Game Card for accuracy and completeness before signing the Game Card, making sure that:

 a.
 The final score is noted correctly,